 - Develop conservative, moderate, and aggressive forecasts.

-- Include a row on the spreadsheet that tracks your cumulative cash to assess the months and years in which the company is at its most vulnerable – ensure you have sufficient working capital to cover these stretches of time.
+- Include a row on the spreadsheet that tracks your cumulative cash to assess the months and years in which the company is at its most vulnerable – ensure you have sufficient working capital (money) to cover these stretches of time.

-Takeaways: Due Diligence and Pro-forma Financials
+Takeaways: How to Conduct Due Diligence

 What professionals will assist me during the due diligence process?